ptsvyatkov/Info1/README.md

 # Info1
-Intro to Programming with Java - Summer semester of 2019 at the HTW Berlin for the Informatics I course taught by Prof. Dr. Debora Weber-Wulff. <br>
+Intro to Programming with Java <br> Summer semester of 2019 at the HTW Berlin for the Informatics I course taught by Prof. Dr. Debora Weber-Wulff. <br>
 Course introduction: https://people.f4.htw-berlin.de/~weberwu/info1/SS19/ <br>
 Weekly exercises and written reports.